Betnijah Laney-Hamilton: Indiana Fever (2019)

 On February 5, 2019, Laney-Hamilton signed with the Indiana Fever.
 In Indiana, she reunited with her former college teammate from Rutgers Erica Wheeler.
 On February 14, 2020, she re-signed with the team on a multi-year contract, however, she was released by the Fever on June 17.

 Atlanta Dream (2020)

 Laney-Hamilton had a breakout season in 2020 with the Atlanta Dream; she was named to the WNBA All-Defensive Team and won the Most Improved Player Award.

-New York Liberty (2021–present)
+New York Liberty (2021–2026)

 In 2021 she signed with the New York Liberty.
 2021 was a rebuilding year for the New York Liberty. in 2022, the Liberty were eliminated in the first round of the playoffs.
 In 2023, the New York Liberty placed second to the Las Vegas Aces.
 In 2024, Betnijah Laney-Hamilton was sidelined with injuries but proved pivotal to the New York Liberty's starting lineup, with a particularly stellar WNBA Finals Game 2 on the way to the New York Liberty's 2024 WNBA championship.

 She missed the 2025 season due to a knee injury sustained during the offseason.

+On August 6, 2026, Laney-Hamilton was waived by the Liberty.

+Washington Mystics (2026–present)

+On August 8, 2026, Laney-Hamilton was awarded to the Washington Mystics off waivers.